UnderwaterOwlbear/underwaterowlbear.github.io/Pages/zines.md

 	This is my introduction.
 Blah blah blah.

+Run the same Pandoc command as before to generate a PDF:

+	pandoc myfile.md -s --toc --toc-depth=2 -o output.pdf

 ## Booklet Page Layout with LaTeX

-Now that we have a Markdown source file, we need to write a short LaTeX script to organize the pages in the correct order for booklet printing.
+Now that we have a PDF, we need to write a short LaTeX script to organize the pages in the correct order for booklet printing.
 To do that, use your text editor to make a new file called `booklet.tex` with the following contents:

 	\documentclass{scrartcl}
 	\usepackage{pdfpages}